 Credit Card Imprinting Machines

-The simplest way to process credit card transactions is also the one that's been around the longest.
+The simplest way to accept credit card information is also the one that's been around the longest.
 Imprinters, those little plastic swipe machines that carbon copy the credit card, make quick imprints of the credit card information for you to process later.
 The downside is that, if a card is declined, you won't find out until long after the payer is gone, and you might have to work to track them down.
 You can generally get an imprinting machine for free, or for a small fee, from the bank where you opened your merchant account.

 If you've collected credit card information via an imprinter or through mailed-in donation-via-credit-card forms, one of the most straightforward ways to process the charges — though likely not the cheapest — is to ask your bank to do it.
 In this scenario, all you have to do is set up a merchant account with the bank and then deliver the paper slips, most likely in person.
 The bank will then process the transactions and destroy the paper forms.
 If you almost always receive your credit card payment information on paper, bank processing can make a lot of sense.

 Credit Card Terminals